 Founded in 1988, we are a group of ~18 Georgetown University students performing rock, pop, and R&B a cappella music.
 In recent years, the Georgetown Phantoms have performed at the White House, State Department, National Museum of Natural History, Blair House, and Kennedy Center.
-In 2010, the Phantoms competed for the first time in the International Competition for Collegiate A Cappella (ICCA’s) and won “Outstanding Soloist” in the Quarterfinal and Semifinal rounds.
 We are also the co-hosts of the annual invitational D.C.
 A Cappella Festival (“DCAF”) held in Gaston Hall in November.
 Check out our most recent CD, Legacy, on Spotify and Apple Music now!

 In December of 1988, eight friends from the Georgetown Bicentennial Choir decided to go Christmas caroling.
 The group sang informally around campus and could be heard in the ICC Galleria, Lauinger Library, and the pediatric ward at Georgetown Hospital.
 Father Davis asked who the singers were, and Travis Sutton said, “No one knows where we have come from or where we are going, we are just a group of phantom singers”, and the name stuck.